Children's services tenders scored under the highest scrutiny

 That growth means more commissioning activity, more tenders, and more competition.
 But it also means more scrutiny.
 Children’s services tenders carry a level of evaluation rigour that goes beyond most other care sectors.
 Safeguarding is not just one section of the tender — it runs through every question.
 Evaluators are trained to spot the difference between a provider that has a safeguarding policy and one that has a safeguarding culture backed by evidence.

 Children’s services evaluators are often social workers, service managers, or safeguarding leads.
 They know what good practice looks like, and they spot generic answers immediately.
+Safeguarding typically carries 30-40% of the total quality score — more than any other sector.
 If your response reads like a policy summary, it scores 2/5.
 If it reads like a description of how safeguarding works in your organisation on a Tuesday afternoon when something goes wrong, it scores higher.

 The five areas where children’s services tenders are won or lost